The Discover It Card: Attractive Cash Back Awards for Shoppers

-This credit card comes with a 14 month 0% introductory APR, and no annual fee.
-There is also no penalty APR and Discover It won't charge foreign transaction fees.
+This credit card comes with a 14 month 0% introductory APR — then a variable purchase APR applies (currently 10.99% - 22.99%).
+A 3% fee applies to each transferred balance.
+There is no annual fee, no penalty APR, no overlimit fee, and Discover It won't charge foreign transaction fees.

 With the Discover It credit card, you can make your payments up until midnight on the due date, and still be considered "on time."
 The fact that you won't be hit with a super-high penalty APR in addition to your late fee is a plus, even if you do end up paying late.

 You can redeem your cash back rewards for gift cards (and get up to double cash back when you opt for a gift card rather than cash), cash, or merchandise.
 It's also possible to use your cash back to make direct payments at Amazon.com (but you have to link your account).

 Discover is also promoting its 100% U.S. based customer service call center — any time, day and night.
 The company has long been ranked highly for customer service, and with the It card, Discover is once again actively promoting the fact that a real person will answer your call in seconds.

 As expected for most credit cards, Discover It comes with a $0 fraud liability guarantee, as well as flight accident insurance, and rental car insurance.

 This card looks out for you, since each Discover purchase is monitored.
 If it's unusual, you're alerted by e-mail, phone or text — and never responsible for unauthorized purchases on your Discover card.

 There is no annual fee for the Discover It card.
 However, there are other costs.
 If you carry a balance, your APR will be between 10.99% and 22.99%, depending on your credit score.
 Additionally, if you decide to transfer a balance, you will pay a 3% fee.
 This is charged even if you are transferring a balance during the 0% APR introductory period.